irchelp/irchelp.github.io/irchelp/clients/cross/index.md

 client, with a look and feel inspired by [ircII](/irchelp/clients/unix/ircii/) but taking advantage of modern GUI functionality.

+## HexChat
+The popular XChat fork, [HexChat](./hexchat.html), originated as an unofficial Windows port, and now runs on Linux/Unix systems as well.
+A OSX port is available through Homebrew.

 # Web Based Clients